 The gas processing plant was built in close consultation with the local population and designed to preserve the island's natural and cultural heritage.
 For example, the peat covering the site was removed and stored to allow the area to be rehabilitated when the plant is taken down.

-The plant has a daily production capacity of 500 million cubic meters.
+The plant has a daily production capacity of 500 million cubic feet.
 Following processing at the plant, the gas is sent to the British mainland via the Shetland Island Regional Gas Export System (SIRGE) pipeline, while the condensates are exported via the Sullom Voe Terminal.